Waitlisted MBA Applicants are Still in the Game

 Should I Stay on the Waitlist?

-Ultimately, the decision to stay on the waitlist depends on your interest level in that particular MBA program.
+Ultimately, deciding to stay on the waitlist depends on your interest level in that particular MBA program.
 If it’s your top choice, you may want to remain on the list until school begins.
 That could mean moving quickly and giving up a deposit on a school that has offered you firm admission.

 If the program is not your first choice, or you would like to settle your MBA plans before school starts, you may choose to remove your name from the list.
 If that’s the case, do so promptly and give someone else a chance at their MBA dream.